openpitrix/openpitrix/docs/Roadmap.md

 - [ ] Runtime: Adding support for Ali Cloud.
 - [ ] Application Lifecycle Management: refine application reviewing operations, such as supporting channel and development department.
 - [ ] User management: Optimize the management of user roles
-- [ ] Platform Management: Add support for service monitoring, message center, as well as real-time resource and health status monitoring.
+- [ ] Platform Management: add support for service monitoring, message center, as well as real-time resource and health status monitoring.
 - [ ] System Settings: support users to customize the system theme such as name, color, Logo, etc.
-- [ ] Add ISV management, such as service provider audit.
+- [ ] Adding ISV management, such as service provider audit.

 **ISV**

 - [ ] Application Management: add support for checking and editing application packages.
-- [ ] Testing Management: Sandbox will be added to provide test environment for all ISVs and isolate the production environment.
+- [ ] Testing Management: sandbox will be added to provide test environment for all ISVs and isolate the production environment.
-- [ ] Add certification and contract management, such as manageing basic information and account of ISVs.
+- [ ] Adding certification and contract management, such as manageing basic information and account of ISVs.

 **User**

-- [ ] Add user guide function to help user get started quickly.
+- [ ] Adding user guide function to help user get started quickly.

 ### v0.5: